bitforce/Algorithms/tutorial/sorting/quick/README.md

 * Space: O(log(n))

 ###### Constraints
-Unstable--in the sense of...; degrades down to O(n^2) in case of unnecessary pivot selections; plausible stack overflow error in some implementations due to O(n) embedded recursive calls.
-Another disadvantage is the construction of the partitioning algorithm, which always seems to an issue in Quicksort's design--so not an easy algorithm to create/mold.
+Degrades down to O(n^2) in case of unnecessary pivot selections and plausible stack overflow error in some implementations due to O(n) embedded recursive calls.
+Another disadvantage is the construction of the partitioning algorithm, which always seems to an issue in Quicksort's design--so not an easy algorithm to sculpt.

 ###### Advantages
 The pivot element and recursive sort implementation makes this algorithm naturally